QUELP: Queer Emerging Leaders Program

 You’re welcome to join us as graduate students!
 You may choose to contact facilitators to chat about your particular goals for joining the courses.
 Students of all statuses are welcome, including part-time, special, and professional students.

 Unfortunately, courses are only for UW-Madison students.
-Community members are always welcome at LGBT Campus Center public events, including speaker series, movie screenings, and socials.
+Community members are always welcome at Gender and Sexuality Campus Center public events, including speaker series, movie screenings, and socials.

 I'm straight and not trans.
 Am I welcome?